csavala4/SDR-Projects/README.md

-## Installation of rtl-sdr and gnuradio on Ubuntu 20.04 LTS
+# Installation of rtl-sdr and gnuradio on Ubuntu 20.04 LTS

 ### Introduction to  setting up Nooelec NESDR SMArt v4
 I chose the Nooelec NESDR SMArt v4 as a pilot model to delve further into the heart of signal processing.
 * First, insert the SDR dongle into the computer's USB port.
 Connect the antenna to the SDR.
-* The antenna used for the FM Receiver design was a `Telescopic quarter-wave 120MHz-475MHz antenna`.
+The antenna used for the FM Receiver design was a `Telescopic quarter-wave 120MHz-475MHz antenna`.
 This antenna covers commercial FM broadcasts pretty well.
-  * Run the command `lsusb`.
+  * Next, Run the command `lsusb`.
 This will show all the USB devices attached to the computer.
   * The NESDR should be listed as `Realtek Semiconductor Corp.
 RTL2838 DVB-T`. `DVB-T` means that the OS has recognized the device and loaded what it believes to be the correct driver.
 The default use is set to recieve television broadcasts.
   * Run the command `lsmod | grep dvb` to list the loaded modules with the letters `dvb`
   * To use the device as an SDR we must blacklist the default modules.